Advanced Diploma of Engineering Technology (Civil Engineering Design) - 22479VIC

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.

-When you successfully complete the Advanced Diploma of Engineering Technology and achieve a minimum GPA of 3.0, you are guaranteed entry in the Bachelor of Engineering (Civil and Infrastructure) (Honours) with 3 semesters of advanced standing (equivalent to 144 credit points).
+When you successfully complete the Advanced Diploma of Engineering Technology (Civil Engineering Design) and achieve a minimum GPA of 2.0 (out of 4.0), you are guaranteed entry to the Bachelor of Engineering (Civil and Infrastructure) (Honours) with three semesters of advanced standing (equivalent to 144 credit points).

 Alternatively, you may be eligible for entry into other RMIT undergraduate programs.